How to Build Simple React App (Part 1)

 export default Root;

-Root component class is written as a dumb component.
+The root component class is written as a dumb component.
 There is no class keyword.
 It is a simple function which returns HTML like content.
-You should always start writing your components as dumb ones, change them to class only when you find yourself in need of internal component state (should be avoided) or some lifecycle methods.
+You should always start writing your components as dumb ones, and change them to class only when you find yourself in need of an internal component state (which should be avoided) or some lifecycle methods.

 To conclude Root component is our main layout which every "page" of our application will have (in our case it doesn't have any specific layout, but it may/should have some common layout which all "pages" share).